Teenage boy fatally shot near Fort Pierce

 Investigators said the shooting occurred in the 2600 block of Juanita Avenue.

-The sheriff's office said the victim is a 17-year-old boy who was shot and killed.
+The sheriff's office said the victim, a 17-year-old boy, was shot multiple times.

 Juanita Avenue is closed to traffic between 25th Street and Essex Drive.